An Oracle Gradient Regularized Newton Method for Quadratic Measurements Regression: Numerical Examples

-{\bf (e) Effect of $p$.} Next, we fix $\sigma=1$ and $ n=4p$ but vary $\sigma_\varepsilon\in\{0,0.1\}$ and $p \in \{100,125,\ldots,225,250\}$ to see the effect of $p$ for both algorithms.
-Average results over $25$ trials are presented in Figure \ref{fig-effect-p-complex}, where GRNM obtains much lower relative errors than WF for the noiseless cases and runs quicker than WF for all cases.
+{\bf (e) Effect of $p$.} Next, we fix $\sigma=1$ and $n=4p$ but vary $p \in \{100,125,\ldots,225,250\}$ and $\sigma_\varepsilon\in\{0,0.1\}$ to see the effect of $p$.
+Average results over $25$ trials are presented in Figure \ref{fig-effect-p-complex}, where GRNM achieves the lowest relative errors (i.e., highest order of accuracy) for the noiseless cases and runs the fastest in all cases.

 {\bf (f) Effect of $\sigma$.} Similarly, we fix $p=100$ and $n=400$ but choose $\sigma_\varepsilon\in\{0,0.1\}$ and $\sigma\in\{1,2,\ldots,10\}$.
-The average results over 100 trials are reported in Table \ref{table-rA}.
-Once again, our method produces more accurate solutions than WF for noiseless cases and takes much shorter computational time for all cases.
+The average results over 100 trials are reported in Table \ref{table-cgau}.
+Once again, our method outperforms the others due to the highest accuracy and the fastest computational speed.